How to Choose Your Neighborhood in Japan: Location, Facilities, Noise, and More

 Train Stations/Bus Stops

-While there’s bound to be a train station/bus stop nearby, it may be next to useless depending on the line it’s connected to.
+While there’s bound to be a train station or bus stop nearby, depending on the line it’s connected to, it may be useless.
 Check online to view the line/route and see if you can use it to get to the places you regularly visit, such as your workplace or favorite shopping center.

 Also, check out the size of the station.
-If it’s small, it may be skipped by rapid/express trains, resulting in less service.
+If it’s small, rapid/express trains may skip it, resulting in less service.

-Like the convenience store/supermarkets above, you’d ideally want to live between 5-15 minutes on foot from a station.
-Living too close will mean dealing with noise, which includes any nearby train tracks.
+Like the convenience stores/supermarkets above, you’d ideally want to live 5-15 minutes on foot from a station.
+Living too close will mean dealing with noise, including any nearby train tracks.

 Before deciding your place of stay, spend 15-20 minutes at the property and listen to any train noises.
 Of course, as trains do not run late in Japan, you won’t have to worry past midnight.
 However, they will start up again at around 5:00 a.m.